bangincode/mm/README.md

 TODO: Lots

-Currently the only dependency is twilio library
+Currently the only dependency is the twilio library

 HOW TO INSTALL: pip install twilio>=6.0.0